TypeSafeSchwalbe/Wein2DAndroid/README.md

 Wein2DAndroid is a collection of java classes to speed up the process of making a game in java for android.
 It supports / has:
 - 'onFrame'-method (Gameloop is done for you)
 - drawing simple shapes and images to the screen, including text
-- getting mouse and keyboard input from your user
+- getting touch input from your user
 - playing sounds
 - simple methods for detecting collision